ka8725/ka8725.github.com/_posts/2013-11-16-make-irreversible-migrations-work-in-change.md

 {% include JB/setup %}

-In Rails 2 in migrations there were only 2 methods: `up` and `change`.
-They are called on up and down migrations respectively with rake tasks: `rake db:migrate` and `rake db:rollback`.
-In `up` method of migration definition you had to write code wihch is called only on running migration forward and in down - the code which is called only on rolling migration back.
-For example, if you create table on up you had to drop it manually on down.
-Rails 3 produced us great method `change` which allowed us to write there code which creates table and drops the table automatically on rolling migration back.
+In Rails 2 in migrations there were only 2 methods: `up` and `down`.
+They are called on running migrations up and down respectively with rake tasks `rake db:migrate` and `rake db:rollback`.
+In `up` method of migration definition you had to write code which is called only on running migration forward and in down - the code which is called only on rolling migration back.
+For example, if you create table on up you had to drop it manually on rolling back.
+Rails 3 produced us great method `change` which allowed us to write there code which creates a table and drops the table automatically on rolling migration back.
 This really great step forward and thankfully it's exist in Rails 4 still.
-But there was a problem - you didn't have opportunity to say "don't run this peace of code on down but run this only on up".
-So the solution was just use old syntax.
-Since Rails 4 is released there is feature to fix this.
+But unfortunately there was a problem - you didn't have opportunity to say "don't run this peace of code on down but run this only on up".
+So the solution was just to use old syntax.
+Since Rails 4 has released there is a feature to fix this situation.

 ## Reversible